Broadcast Station Update: EEO Reports Due October 1

 - Annual EEO Public File Report Deadline – Oct.
 1

-Affected States and Territories: Alaska, American Samoa, Florida, Guam, Hawaii, Iowa, the Mariana Islands, Missouri, Oregon, Puerto Rico, the U.S. Virgin Islands and Washington
+Affected States and Territories: Alaska, American Samoa, Florida, Guam, Hawaii, Iowa, Mariana Islands, Missouri, Oregon, Puerto Rico, Virgin Islands, and Washington

-Special Note: Mid-Term EEO Report on FCC Form 397 Required October 1 for Television Stations in Florida, Puerto Rico, and the U.S. Virgin Islands, and for Certain Radio Stations in Iowa and Missouri
+Special Note: Mid-Term EEO Report on FCC Form 397 Required Oct.
+1 for Television Stations in Alaska, American Samoa, Guam, Hawaii, Mariana Islands, Oregon, and Washington

 Background on EEO requirements

 The FCC's EEO rule requires all radio and television SEUs, regardless of staff size, to afford equal employment opportunity to all qualified persons and to practice nondiscrimination in employment.
 The Annual EEO Public File Report summarizes the activities of SEUs with five or more full-time employees ("Nonexempt SEUs") that demonstrate compliance with the FCC's three-pronged outreach requirements.

 All Nonexempt SEUs must comply with the following “prongs” of the EEO outreach requirements: